NoLtour/Uni-notes/Mechanics structures and materials/Materials/0 Flashcards/Atomic composition.md

 This is a packing type where each atom is in contact with 12 others in the following arrangement
 ![[Pasted image 20211023231850.png]]
 - Highly symmetrical
-- Has close packed planes
+- Has close packed planes (and subsequently many close packed directions)
 - Is a [[ABCABC stacking sequence]]

+Describe the general properties of hexagonal close packing arrangement
+#card